awsdocs/amazon-s3-developer-guide/doc_source/restoring-objects.md

 # Restoring Archived Objects<a name="restoring-objects"></a>

 Objects that you archive to the S3 Glacier or S3 Glacier Deep Archive storage classes are not accessible in real time\.
 You must first initiate a restore request, and then wait until a temporary copy of the object is available for the duration \(number of days\) that you specify in the request\.
-For more information about how the S3 Glacier, S3 Glacier Deep Archive, and other Amazon S3 storage classes compare, see [Amazon S3 Storage Classes](storage-class-intro.md)\.
+For more information about how the S3 Glacier, S3 Glacier Deep Archive, and other Amazon S3 storage classes compare, see [Amazon S3 storage classes](storage-class-intro.md)\.

 Amazon S3 restores a temporary copy of the object only for the specified duration\.
 After that, it deletes the restored object copy\.
 You can modify the expiration period of a restored copy by reissuing a restore\.
 In this case, Amazon S3 updates the expiration period relative to the current time\.